-In order to fully appreciate this concept one can examine the Open-edi Reference Model as shown in Figure 1.
+In order to fully appreciate this concept one can examine the Open-edi Reference Model shown as Figure 1.
 The model identifies the standards required for the inter-working of organizations, through interconnected IT systems.
 It is also independent of IT implementations, business content or conversions, business activities, and organizations.